AntonBaukin/embeddy/docs/run.md

 in the project sources folder.

+### Signing in Embedded SSH Server

+When Karaf console is included in the build, and SSH server is enabled (by default), to log into the server use:

+    ssh -p 2022 admin@localhost

+Enter the default password `password` of the user `admin`.
+Document [Configuring Embeddy](config.md) tells the configuration details.

 ### The Development Runs

 During the development application is restarted multiple times in a short